Palestinian medics say Israeli airstrike kills 22 in Gaza's Rafah as displaced people are hit

 Hamas triggered the war with its Oct.
 7 attack into Israel, in which Palestinian militants killed some 1,200 people, mostly civilians, and seized some 250 hostages.
 Hamas still holds some 100 hostages and the remains of around 30 others after most of the rest were released during a cease-fire last year.

-Israeli Prime Minister Benjamin Netanyahu has said Israel must take over Rafah to eliminate Hamas’ remaining battalions and achieve “total victory” over the militants, who recently regrouped in other parts of Gaza where the military has operated.
+Israeli Prime Minister Benjamin Netanyahu has said Israel must take over Rafah to eliminate Hamas’ remaining battalions and achieve “total victory” over the militants, who recently regrouped in other parts of Gaza.

 The war has also heightened tensions in the Israeli-occupied West Bank.
 Palestinian authorities on Sunday said Israeli forces shot dead a 14-year-old boy near the southern West Bank town of Saeer.
 The Israeli army said the Palestinian male was shot dead after trying to stab Israeli forces at Beit Einun Junction.

-Note: This story has been corrected to say the Tal al-Sultan neighborhood is not included in areas that Israel’s military ordered evacuated earlier this month.